gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 logName.apply(person, ['en', 'es']);
 ```

-With bind, we are creating a new copy of logName and assigning it the execution context of person.
+With bind, we are creating a new copy of logName and assigning it the execution context of the person.
 So, the value of 'this' will be the correct one rather than the global object.

 We can also use call and apply for function borrowing: